peteraiello/peter-aiello-frontity/README.md

 The Frontity framework also comes with Global State already implemented in the form of [actions](https://docs.frontity.org/learning-frontity/actions).
 For example, to implement the UI for the mobile menu (open or closed), a boolean for the mobile menu state is added to the theme settings in `index.js`.
 Then conditional React code is used to decide to display the menu as opened or closed.

-# Styling and SVG Animations.
+# Styling and SVG Animations :tada:

 The project included a bespoke design for a landing page which required the custom CSS clip-path property, as well as keyframes to produce panning effects.
 The internal pages also use the `clip-path` property with SVGs.